Alfred M. Post: Consular and judicial service

 In 1898, Post left the court to accept an appointment from President William McKinley to serve as a district attorney in the Territory of Alaska.
 Post resigned after a year and returned to Columbus.

 In 1911, he was appointed chairman of a commission to codify the laws of Nebraska, which took two years to complete.
+Edwin L. King and J.H.
+Broady joined him on the commission.
+The revised, codified statutes were published in 1913.

-In 1919, he was appointed to a vacant district judgeship, where he remained until his death.
+In 1919, Post was appointed to a vacant district judgeship, where he remained until his death.

 Personal life

 Post married Ella Munsell in Hamilton, Iowa, on October 6, 1873, with whom he had nine children.
 Post died in Columbus at the age of 76.